Supportive Leaves Policy Appeals

-do you want help with your supportive leave?
+do you want help with your supportive leave appeal?

-Downtown Legal Services can help!
+Downtown Legal Services may be able to help!
 DLS is a legal clinic with experience representing students.
 It is located on the University of Toronto campus and provides free legal services to students who qualify.

 The Supportive Leaves Policy creates a process whereby the University may place a student on a mandatory leave of absence.
 The policy is designed for use in exceptional circumstances where a student’s behaviour, due to serious mental health or other similar issues, either: